-Reasons for which students may be medically excused include but are not limited to:
+Reasons for which students may be medically excused include, but are not limited to:

-- 1. personal illness of the student; - 2. illness in the student's family necessitating the presence of the child; - 3. quarantine for contagious disease or - 4. emergency or other set of circumstances in which the judge of the Superintendent constitutes a good and sufficient cause for absence from school, which may include but not be limited to absences due to documented medical appointments.
+- 1. personal illness of the student; - 2. illness in the student's family necessitating the presence of the child; - 3. quarantine for contagious disease or - 4. emergency or other set of circumstances in which the judgment of the Superintendent constitutes a good and sufficient cause for absence from school, which may include but not be limited to absences due to documented medical, behavioral or dental appointments.

-Reasons for which students may be non medically excused include but are not limited to:
+Reasons for which students may be non medically excused include, but are not limited to:

-- 1. needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the Superintendent (applies to students over 14 years of age only); - 2. death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 3. observance of religious holidays consistent with a student's truly held religious belief; - 4. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - 5. college visitation; - 6. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status; - 7. absences due to a student being homeless or - 8. temporary internet outage for individual students or households; - 9. technical difficulties for individual students or households occurring at inopportune times such as during a teacher-led remote learning lesson;
+- 1. needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved in advance by the Superintendent (applies to students over 14 years of age only when all statutory obligations have been met for such excusal); - 2. death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 3. observation of religious holidays consistent with the truly held religious beliefs of the student or the student's family; - 4. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - 5. college visitation; - 6. pre-enlistment reporting to military enlistment processing station;